sheoraninfosec/PassAudit/README.md

 | 50–69       | 🟡 Good      |
 | 70–89       | 🟢 Strong    |
 | 90–100      | 💙 Very Strong |

 ---

+## 📜 License

+MIT License
+Feel free to use, modify, and share.

+---

+## 🙌 Credits

+Developed by **Jigesh Sheoran**
+Inspired by the need for reliable, transparent password analysis tools in an offline-first world.

+---